 Upgraded Firmware for Tempest Includes New Modes of Operation

-LAS VEGAS, MARCH 22, 2010 ─ Clear-Com® Communication Systems, a Vitec Group brand, will debut its enhanced firmware update for its breakthrough Tempest®2400 digital wireless intercom system at NAB 2010 (Booth C6025).
-Tempest2400’s new firmware offers users three different modes of operation – normal mode, shared mode and split mode – each with exciting new feature sets, including the ability to connect unlimited numbers of BeltStations to one Tempest2400 base station.
+LAS VEGAS - Clear-Com, a global leader in mission-critical voice communication systems, will showcase its enhanced firmware update for its breakthrough Tempest2400 digital wireless intercom system at InfoComm 2010 (Booth C6374).
+Tempest2400's new firmware offers users three different modes of operation - Normal Mode, Shared Mode and Split Mode - each with exciting new feature sets, including the ability to connect unlimited numbers of BeltStations to one Tempest2400 BaseStation.

-In addition to the new firmware enhancements, the Tempest2400 system – now in two- and four-channel versions – continues to offer users unprecedented access to license-free communications even in the most crowded RF environments.
+In addition to the new firmware enhancements, the Tempest2400 system - now in two- and four-channel versions - continues to offer users unprecedented access to license-free communications even in the most crowded RF environments.
 Utilizing patented Frequency Hopping Spread Spectrum radio technology to ensure robust, reliable communications, the Tempest2400 system operates license-free in the 2.4 GHz band worldwide, allowing interference-free communications even in areas heavily populated with other RF devices.
 While Tempest operates in the same unlicensed spectrum as WiFi (802.11b/g), its unique RF design gives Tempest the ability to utilize the entire available spectrum over time, while using only a very narrow portion of the spectrum at any one moment.
-This narrow band hopping technology complements WiFi’s wideband RF signature.
-With today’s professional broadcast studios and arenas inherently packed with WiFi devices – including video controllers commonly found in any broadcast facility – Tempest’s superior technology allows the system to coexist comfortably with WiFi, providing greater range and performance for customers than competing products.
+This narrow band hopping technology complements WiFi's wideband RF signature.
+With today's houses of worship and intimate live venues inherently packed with WiFi devices, Tempest's superior technology allows the system to coexist comfortably with WiFi, providing greater range and performance for customers than competing products.

 Tempest also offers users tremendous flexibility, providing the same robust RF performance in all types of production environments, indoors and outdoors.
 Proprietary 2xTx redundant audio transmission technology built into the Tempest system also ensures that all information broadcast via the digital wireless intercom system is sent over two different frequencies at two different times.
 As the frequencies are separated into two different parts of the 2.4 GHz band, the robust Tempest system ensures that at least one of the signals will pass through an interference-free area of the spectrum.